SW-846 Update VI Announcements

 VOCs are introduced into the GC by one of several listed preparation methods (i.e. purge & trap, direct injection, or various form of distillation).
 SVOCs are applicable to most neutral, acidic, and basic organic compounds that are soluble in methylene chloride and are capable of being eluted, without derivatization, as sharp peaks from a GC capillary column.
 SVOCs are extracted from various matrices by one of several listed preparation methods which are matrix dependent.
 Extracts are generally injected into a heated port on the GC and flash vaporized into the capillary column, which is temperature-programmed to separate the analytes.

 Since the addition of Method 8260C to the SW-846 validated methods collected in 2006, GC/MS technologies have advanced substantially and new measurement issues have emerged.
-Due to the significance of the changes, EPA assigned a new suffix to the 2017 revision of the method, 8260D.
-Concurrent to the addition of Method 8260D to the SW-846 validated methods, Method 8260C was removed from the validated methods collection and placed in the EPA Archive.
-Method 8260C was never incorporated into the SW-846 compendium because EPA never solicited public comment on the method.
+Due to the significance of the changes, EPA assigned a new suffix to the 2018 revision of the method, 8260D.
+While EPA does not plan to incorporate Method 8260C into the SW-846 compendium, it can be found on the Validated Methods page.

 The Leaching Environmental Assessment Framework (LEAF) is a leaching evaluation system, which consists of four leaching methods, data management tools, and scenario assessment approaches designed to work individually or to be integrated to provide a description of the release of inorganic constituents of potential concern (COPCs) for a wide range of solid materials.
 The LEAF methods have been designed to consider the effect of key environmental conditions and waste properties on leaching.
 The LEAF "How-To" Guide describes how the LEAF method results can be used to develop screening level assessments of constituent release or to develop more accurate estimates of release in specific use or disposal scenarios.